Is my son creating false memories because of trauma?

 Question

-My son was diagnosed at age 12 with ADHD and, at 15, with Bipolar Disorder.
-He is currently on medication.
+My son was diagnosed with ADHD at age 12, and three years later, at 15, he received a diagnosis of Bipolar Disorder.
+He is currently being treated with medication.

-Law Enforcement and Child Protective Services kept showing up at our home nearly every other week because of my ex’s reports.
-They were asking questions and talking to my three kids.
-Every time, they left and said they found no evidence of any abuse and apologized for bothering us.
+Law enforcement and Child Protective Services were at our home nearly every other week, responding to my ex-husband’s reports.
+Each time, after speaking with our children, they found no evidence of wrongdoing and apologized for the disruption.

 - Dr. Schwartz responds to questions about psychotherapy and mental health problems, from the perspective of his training in clinical psychology.